Degenerate quantum erasure decoding: Introduction

 For erasures, the task of decoding (inferring the error) reduces to solving a system of linear equations (cf.~\eqref{eq:H4}--\eqref{eq:dec_era_eqs}).
 The optimal decoder is the maximum-likelihood decoder (MLD), which is often implemented using a Gaussian decoder.
 This approach employs Gaussian elimination with a complexity of $O(n^3)$, or $O(n^{2.373})$ \cite{Wil12,LeG14}.

 In classical erasure error-correction, a binary bit-flipping belief propagation (Flip-BP$_2$) decoder is preferred over MLD for classical LDPC codes due to its linear runtime $O(n)$ and near-capacity performance \cite{SS96,LMSS01_era,Di+02,RU01_e,MP03,Tan+04,Sho06}.
-The success of BP is evident in 5G networks \cite{Zai+18,Aro20}.
-However, naively applying Flip-BP$_2$ to QLDPC codes is problematic due to inevitable small stopping sets in the quantum case (see Appendix~\ref{sec:stop_girth}).
+The success of BP is evident in 5G networks \cite{Pop+18,Zai+18,Aro+20}.
+However, naively applying Flip-BP$_2$ to QLDPC codes is problematic due to inevitable small stopping sets in the quantum case (see \ed{Supplementary Note~3 for more details}).
 Small stopping sets obstruct BP convergence \cite{Ric03,Di+02,OUVZ02,RU01_e,MP03,Tan+04,Sho06} and are avoided in the classical code design \cite{RU01_e,MP03,Tan+04,Sho06}.

 In the quantum case, various techniques have been proposed for decoding QLDPC codes under erasures.
 First, the peeling decoder was proposed to decode 2D topological codes, including peeling on toric or surface codes (in linear time) \cite{DZ20} or extended peeling on color codes (with additional complexity) \cite{AS19,SS23,LMS20}.
-(The peeling decoder includes a spanning-tree step \cite{CLRS09}, and a peeling step, resembling a Flip-BP$_2$ in \cite{LMSS01_era} as pointed in \cite{CLLD24}.)
-Second, for product codes, the pruned peeling, improved over the peeling decoder, and a Vertical-Horizontal (VH) post-processing are proposed \cite{CLLD24}.
+(The peeling decoder includes a spanning-tree step \cite{CLRS09}, followed by a peeling step resembling a Flip-BP$_2$ in \cite{LMSS01_era}, as pointed in \cite{CLLD24}.)
+Second, for product codes, the pruned peeling (improved over peeling decoder) and a Vertical-Horizontal (VH) post-processing were proposed \cite{CLLD24}.
 The ``pruned peeling + VH'' has complexity $O(n^2)$, or $O(n^{1.5})$ for a probabilistic version.
-Third, modifications of minimum-weight perfect matching (MWPM) have good erasure decoding accuracy for 2D codes \cite{KCB23,SJC+23}, though without linear time \cite{Edm65}.
-Recently, BP with guided decimation is explored \cite{GYP24}, and cluster decomposition is introduced \cite{YGP24} by extending the VH technique, aiming to balance accuracy and complexity between MLD and VH, where both \cite{GYP24,YGP24} focusing on product codes.
+Third, modifications of minimum-weight perfect matching (MWPM) were showed good erasure decoding accuracy for 2D codes \cite{KCB23,SJC+23}, though without linear time \cite{Edm65}.
+Recently, BP was improved with guided decimation \cite{GYP24}; and cluster decomposition (extending the VH technique) was proposed in \cite{YGP24} to balance accuracy and complexity between MLD and VH.
+Both works \cite{GYP24,YGP24} focused on product codes.